maveniverse/site-001/content/en/docs/njord/migration/_index.md

     </server>
 ```

 And that's it!
-Your settings.xml now contains auth for Sonatype Central Portal.
+Your `settings.xml` now contains auth for Sonatype Central Portal.

 ## Setup your project

-As your project was already published to Central, its POM may contain distribution management like this (Eclipse Sisu):
+As your project was already published to Central, the POM may contain distribution management like this:

 ```xml
   <distributionManagement>